shhphp/SHH/README.md

 #### Parsing a Directive

-The *directive*method has two arguments:
+The *directive*method has two parameters:

 * The name of the directive
 * A callback function which optionally can return an array of *tokens*.
 The function has two parameters:
 	* An instance of the *parser object*.
-	* The directives arguments.
+	* The directive's arguments.

 ```php